bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 ### `<b-dropdown-text>`

 Place any freeform text within a dropdown menu using the `<b-dropdown-text>` sub component or use text and use spacing utilities.
-Note that you’ll likely need additional sizing styles to constrain/set the menu width.
+Note that you'll likely need additional sizing styles to constrain/set the menu width.

 ```html